Passwords can be written as plain text in SQL statements such as

 by starting the server with the

-be useful for diagnostic purposes, to see the exact text of
+diagnostic purposes, it may be useful to see the exact text of

 Replication slaves store the password for the replication master